wpzinc/wp-to-buffer/readme.txt

 > - **Per-Post Settings**<br />Override Settings on Individual Posts: Each Post can have its own Buffer settings<br />
 > - **Repost Old Posts**<br />Automatically Revive Old Posts that haven't been updated in a while, choosing the number of days, weeks or years to re-share content on social media.<br />
 > - **Bulk Publish Old Posts**<br />Manually re-share evergreen WordPress content and revive old posts with the Bulk Publish option<br />
-> - **The Events Calendar and Event Manager Integration**<br />Schedule Posts to Buffer based on your Event's Start or End date, and display Event-specific details in your status updates<br />
+> - **The Events Calendar, Event Manager and Modern Events Calendar Integration**<br />Schedule Posts to Buffer based on your Event's Start or End date, and display Event-specific details in your status updates<br />
 > - **SEO Integration**<br />Display SEO-specific information in your status updates from All-In-One SEO Pack, Rank Math, SEOPress and Yoast SEO<br />
 > - **WooCommerce Integration**<br />Display Product-specific information in your status updates<br />
 > - **Autoblogging and Frontend Post Submission Integration**<br />Pro supports autoblogging and frontend post submission Plugins, including User Submitted Posts, WP Property Feed, WPeMatico and WP Job Manager<br />